 Besides environmental exposures, a modified microbiome could also be involved in sarcoidosis disease pathogenesis.
 One study focused on the differences in bacterial and fungal microbiome between patients with sarcoidosis (n=35) and healthy controls (n=35).
 The bacterial taxonomic distribution in both oral wash and BAL fluid was similar in both study groups, but bacterial diversity was lower in sarcoidosis patients.
 Notably, fungal taxonomic distribution was significantly different between the groups.
-For example, aspergillus was the most dominant genus in BAL samples of sarcoidosis patients, but undetectable in controls.
+For example, aspergillus was the most dominating genus in BAL samples of sarcoidosis patients, but undetectable in controls.
 Whether the microbiome is associated with disease course, and could be a novel treatment target for sarcoidosis, still needs to be elucidated [38].

-Besides identification of new therapeutic targets, there is also a major need to optimise first-line treatment and tapering regimes, as these are currently largely based on expert opinion.
-A multicentre prospective observational study assessed the long-term response to prednisone treatment in newly treated patients with pulmonary sarcoidosis.
+Besides identification of new therapeutic targets, there is also a major need to optimize first-line treatment and tapering regimes, as these are currently largely based on expert opinion.
+A multicenter prospective observational study assessed the long-term response to prednisone treatment in newly treated patients with pulmonary sarcoidosis.
 Prednisone was initiated at 40 mg and tapered to 10 mg at week 10.
-In this study cohort (n=25), FVC and D{LCO} improved significantly between baseline and month 1 (change in FVC % pred: +11.5±8.5%, p<0.001, change in D{LCO} % pred: +12.5±7.8%, p<0.001).
+In this study cohort (n=25), FVC and DLCO improved significantly between baseline and month 1 (change in FVC %-predicted: +11.5%+-8.5, p<0.001, change in DLCO %-predicted: +12.5%+-7.8, p<0.001).
 After month 1, lung function parameters remained stable up until 12 months.
-The same trends were found for dyspnoea, fatigue and quality of life measured with the King's Sarcoidosis Questionnaire.
-Importantly, mean weight increase during the 12 months was 8.2 kg (sp 6.2).
-These results might guide future trial design and optimise treatment schedules [39].
+The same trends were found for dyspnea, fatigue, and quality of life measured with the King's Sarcoidosis Questionnaire.
+Importantly, mean weight increase during one year was 8.2kg (SD 6.2).
+These results might guide future trial design and optimize treatment schedules [39].

 A frequently used third-line treatment option for sarcoidosis is infliximab, a TNF-alpha inhibitor.
-A retrospective study (n=95) evaluated the effects of infliximab treatment on symptoms of small fibre neuropathy (SFN), using the SFN screening list.
-In patients with improved and stable SFN symptoms, inflammatory activity on fluorodeoxyglucose-positron emission tomography scan significantly decreased, whereas inflammation did not decrease in patients with worsened SFN symptoms.
-This implies that persistent inflammation may be related to SFN symptoms [40].
-Improving treatment options for this debilitating symptom is an important field for future study, especially because the current sarcoidosis guidelines cannot provide a recommendation for treatment of SFN symptoms due to a lack of evidence [33].
+A retrospective study (n=95) evaluated the effects of infliximab treatment on symptoms of small fiber neuropathy (SFN), using the SFN screening list.
+In patients with improved and stable SFN symptoms, inflammatory activity on FDG-PET scan significantly decreased, whereas inflammation did not decrease in patients with worsened SFN symptoms.
+This implicates that persistent inflammation may be related to SFN symptoms [40].
+Improving treatment options for this debilitating symptom is an important field for future study, especially since the current sarcoidosis guidelines cannot provide a recommendation for treatment of SFN symptoms due to a lack of evidence [33].

 Finally, a study in 200 sarcoidosis patients focused on factors influencing cough, measured with the Leicester Cough Questionnaire.
-A higher body mass index and lower forced expiratory volume in 1 s (FEV_1) was associated with worse cough, indicating that targeting airway obstruction and weight may potentially improve cough symptoms in sarcoidosis [41].
+A higher Body Mass Index (BMI) and lower Forced expiratory Volume in 1 second (FEV1) was associated with worse cough, indicating that targeting airway obstruction and weight may potentially improve cough symptoms in sarcoidosis [41].